-GUJARAT TECHNOLOGICAL UNIVERSITY (GTU)#
+GUJARAT TECHNOLOGICAL UNIVERSITY (GTU)

-Competency-focused Outcome-based Green Curriculum-2021 (COGC-2021) Semester-IV#
+Competency-focused Outcome-based Green Curriculum-2021 (COGC-2021) Semester-IV

-Course Title: Antenna & Wave Propagation#
+Course Title: Antenna & Wave Propagation

 (Course Code: 4341106)

-| Diploma programmer in which this course is offered | Semester in which offered |
+| Diploma Programme in which this Course is Offered | Semester in which Offered |

 |---|---|

-| Electronics and Communication Engineering | 4 th Semester |
+| Electronics and Communication Engineering | 4th Semester |

-1. RATIONALE#
+1. RATIONALE

-Antennas play vital role in wireless communication as a terminal component of transmitter and receiver systems.
+Antennas play a vital role in wireless communication as a terminal component of transmitter and receiver systems.
 The quality of signals at receiver depends on type of transmitting and receiving antennas, their orientation, transmitting frequency and geographical terrain.
-For installation & maintenance of wireless systems the basic knowledge of wave propagation theory is essential.
+For installation & maintenance of wireless systems, the basic knowledge of wave propagation theory is essential.
 This course will help the students to select and install antennas of desired operating frequency for the particular application.
 It is therefore a core engineering course for EC engineers and hence students should learn this course for efficient working in the wireless communication field.

-2. COMPETENCY#
+2. COMPETENCY

 The course content should be taught and with the aim to develop different types of skills so that students are able to acquire following competency